Srce za šapu

 You are about beginning of one of the most rewarding journeys of your life.
 For this journey, you have to be aware of facts and possible obstacles – your decision should be a well informed, as the commitment is lifelong.

-- Have a good look at your own situation and ask yourself what is really important to you.
+Before adopting a dog, take a close look at your situation and consider what is truly important to you.
 What kind of dog would fit into your life?
-And what kind of dog would not fit?
-Behaviour can be trained until a certain point, but all dogs have their unique character that is never fully makable.
+Which types might not be suitable?
+While behavior can be trained to some extent, every dog has a unique character that can’t be entirely shaped.